top of page

 The initial request to stop piling snow against the 331 and 339 buildings was submitted to the Tahoe Village HOA Board.
 To date, there has been no direct communication from the Tahoe Village HOA Board regarding the conditions at 331 Quaking Aspen or 339 Tramway Drive.

-No member of the Board has conducted an on-site meeting or walkthrough of either property.
+No member of the Board has met me for an on-site meeting or walkthrough of either property.

 Change in Snow Management Practices Winter 2026